philgear/mindful-breathing-visualizer/README.md

 ## For Developers

-This project is designed to be flexible and integrate with various technologies:
+This project is designed to be flexible and integrate with various technologies :

 *   **Frontend:**
     *   **Pure JavaScript:** A simple JavaScript API for creating and controlling animations. [![JavaScript](https://img.shields.io/badge/JavaScript-ES6%2B%20Mastery-steelblue?logo=javascript&style=flat)](docs/js/index.html)